ILLINOIS RIVER PROJECT

-The Illinois River Project seeks to connect unemployed persons where are have been excluded from employment due to criminal histories with ecologically-motivated fishing in the Illinois River region.
+The Illinois River Project seeks to connect unemployed persons who have been excluded from employment due to criminal histories with ecologically-motivated fishing in the Illinois River region.
 The targeted invasive species of silver carp offer an abundant opportunities for earning income in a fun and easy manner.
 The fish are used as compost and clean soil of certain toxins which have been found to cause learning disabilities and violent behavior.
 Often the soils that are most toxic are in neighborhoods that are most impoverished and racially segregated.
 With basic building skills, individuals can contribute to society and earn an income while working to fight environmental racism.

 Stage 1 : Art of Fishing